Where can I look up the full-text journal titles in the online databases?

 Enter your library number.
-(It is found on your ID card or in your SOLAR account under contact information.)
+(It is found on your ID card.)

 Then Search.
 You should see some results.
 If you have more than one result, they should be listed alphabetically.
 Once you find the title you are searching for, there will be a list underneath of the databases which own access to that title.

 Check to find a database that covers the dates you need for your search.
 If you find one that covers the dates you need, click the database link to go to the publication.

 Thank you for using ASK US.
 If you have further need of assistance, contact your campus librarians for more information.